galaxyproject/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 ![Jupyter notebook](../../images/notebook_overview.png)

-You can find the complete manual for Jupyter commands [here](http://jupyter-notebook.readthedocs.io/en/stable/).
+You can find the complete manual for Jupyter commands [on Read the Docs](http://jupyter-notebook.readthedocs.io/en/stable/).

 # Use Jupyter notebook in Galaxy